18F/handbook/_pages/training-development/working-groups-and-guilds-101.md

 Guild meeting times can also be found on the [TTS Working Groups & Guilds Calendar](https://www.google.com/calendar/embed?src=gsa.gov_o1aqcv28k1f0nmca5bkch8los4%40group.calendar.google.com).

-Because guilds are intended to work across TTS, they are coordinated by a group made up of leadership from across TTS.
-If you hope to create a new Guild, you'll needwhich means creating a new Guild requires taking it to that group for approval.
-If you'd like to create a new guild, have a talk with your Chief of Staff, Chief of Practices or Deputy Director (again, depending on which part of TTS you're in) and they'll take it to the group for approval.
+Because guilds are intended to work across TTS, and because they require substantial and ongoing organizational support and investment, they are coordinated by a group made up of leadership from across TTS.
+If you'd like to create a new guild, you should start by having a talk with your Chief of Staff, Chief of Practices or Deputy Director (again, depending on which part of TTS you're in) and they'll take it to the group for consideration.

+Remember, you're asking for a substantial commitment of organizational resources.
 At a minimum, they'll want to know:

 * How will this guild be beneficial to all of TTS?
 How does it provide organizational value?
 * Who do you expect to start and lead the guild, and what parts of TTS are they coming from?
 * What does the guild intend to do?
 What are the expected deliverables?
 * If there are groups working on similar problems, how does the proposed guild differ?

 ### Current Guilds